 Search engine optimisation (SEO) can have a massive impact.
 Getting it right can make a huge difference to your business website’s success.
 Below are five myths about SEO debunked.

-Oftentimes businesses mistakenly think search engine optimisation is something that is only done once and will gather results unassisted over time.
+Oftentimes people mistakenly think search engine optimisation is something that they setup once and which will gather results unassisted over time.
 In fact, good results are not readily there, and patience is something you need with SEO.

 Key Words Are No Longer Relevant